beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: If the document is not cached, the Dispatcher requests the document form the AEM instance

-30 // An author would like to display an AI:heavy_check_mark:summarized version of an article.
+30 // An author would like to display an AI summarized version of an article.
 Which method would you recommend to achieve this?

 :heavy_multiplication_x: Create a varitation of an experience fragment